irrum6/stranameg/HELP.md

 (A stupid) String and Name Generator in rust \

 + 1 Basic usage
++ 2 Modes
-+ 2 Alternative order of arguments
++ 3 Alternative order of arguments
-+ 3 Passing arguments from file
++ 4 Passing arguments from file
++ 5 Fast Switch
-+ 4 REPL (Interactive) mode
++ 6 REPL (Interactive) mode
 ## 1 Basic usage
 Stranameg is a command line application.
 You can launch binary (compiled for linux) or compile it yoiurself with one or more parameters.